Last updated by Sascha Brockel on 13 December 2022

 First of all, thank you for the great write-up and compilation.

-Does the code also take into account in the geolocation that if you are relatively close to home, the heating is only moderately throttled.
-Whereas the heating is throttled back more if you are further away?
-At least that's how the "official" Auto-Assist works.
+Does the code also take into account that if you are relatively close to home, the heating is only moderately throttled?
+Whereas the heating is also throttled more strongly at greater distances?
+At least, this is how the "official" Auto-Assist works.

 Thanks in advance and best regards!